dentarg/auth0-blog/_posts/2018-04-23-hashing-passwords-one-way-road-to-security.md

   - 2016-03-02-the-new-trend-of-artisanal-spam/
 ---

-The gist of authentication is to provide users with a set of credentials, such a username, and a password, and to verify that they provide the correct credentials whenever they want access to the application.
+The gist of authentication is to provide users with a set of credentials, such a username and a password, and to verify that they provide the correct credentials whenever they want access to the application.
 Hence, we need a way to store these credentials in our database for future comparisons.
 However, storing passwords on the server side for authentication is a difficult task.
+Let's explore one of the mechanisms that makes password storage secure and easier: hashing.

 ## Storing Passwords is Risky and Complex